narthur157/ractive-partials/README.md

-Including every partial your templates might from your ractive code need is a pain.
+Including every partial your templates want might from your ractive code need is a pain.

 That's why we use ractive-partials.
 -------------------------------